FAQs

 Our latest announced financial results

-How did Frasers Property Limited perform in 1H FY23?
+How did Frasers Property Limited perform in 1H FY24?

 Click here for Frasers Property Limited results announcements.

-What are the key developments during the financial period?
+What are some key developments during the financial period?

 Click here to view a webcast of Frasers Property Limited's results briefing.

-What will Frasers Property Limited focus on in FY23?
+What will Frasers Property Limited focus on in FY24?

 Get in touch with our IR representative